biovcnet/python/Lesson2/README.md

 In the text editor:

-retype the function below to set the variable using each python method in the *python function* column of **Table I**.
+retype the the variable declaration and the print function below to set the variable using each python method in the *python function* column of **Table I**.
 The print statement remain the same.

 This means you should have 12 new lines of code.